-With the caveat that we are here exploring the behaviour of only one of many possible BLR geometries, these simulations suggest that if the BLR is bounded by dust at its outer edge, then dust condensation and sublimation timescales must be comparable to, or significantly longer than the characteristic timescale of the driving continuum light-curve $T{\rm char}$, so that $R{\rm eff}$ remains approximately constant (e.g. compare panels (i) and (iv) of Figure 9).
-We note that none of the dust-bounded simulations discussed so far are particularly successful at matching the observed line behaviour during the low continuum state at 1200 days.
-Either the BLR is more compact than that described here, or $\tau{\rm cond}$ may be significantly shorter than $\tau{\rm subl}$).
+With the caveat that we are here exploring the behaviour of only one of many possible BLR geometries, these simulations suggest that if the BLR is bounded by dust at its outer edge, then dust condensation and sublimation time-scales must be comparable to, or significantly longer than the characteristic time-scale of the driving continuum light-curve T{char} , so that R{eff} remains approximately constant (e.g. compare panels i and iv of Fig. 9).
+We note that none of the dust-bounded simulations discussed so far are particularly successful at matching the observed line behaviour during the lowcontinuum state at 1200 d.
+Either the BLR is more compact than that described here, or τ{cond} may be significantly shorter than τ{subl} .

-In the bottom panel of Figure 9 we simulate the emergence from a prolonged low continuum state prior to the start of the campaign, setting the starting dust sublimation radius $R{\text{subl}}(C(t) = 0)$) to 50 light-days, for a dust-bounded BLR for which the dust sublimation and dust condensation timescales are 300 days.
-This model was motivated by the relatively poor match of previous models to the first very low continuum state (epochs 1200-1400), i.e. at the start of the campaign the BLR responds too slowly (the delays are too large), and the amplitude of response is a poor match to the observed emission-line strength during low continuum states.
-If prior to the onset of the 13 yr ground-based monitoring campaign, the BLR had been in an extended lowstate, then it is at least plausible that the dust extended to far smaller BLR radii than that considered here.
+In the bottom panel of Fig. 9 we simulate the emergence from a prolonged low-continuum state prior to the start of the campaign, setting the starting dust sublimation radius $R{subl}(C(t) = 0)$) to 50 light-days, for a dust-bounded BLR for which the dust sublimation and dust condensation time-scales are 300 d.
+This model was motivated by the relatively poor match of previous models to the first very low continuum state (epochs 1200-1400), i.e. at the start of the campaign the BLR responds too slowly (the delays are too large), and the amplitude of response is a poor match to the observed emission-line strength during low-continuum states.
+If prior to the onset of the 13-yr ground-based monitoring campaign, the BLR had been in an extended low-state, then it is at least plausible that the dust extended to far smaller BLR radii than that considered here.
 This model exhibits some promising characteristics.
-The variability timescale is in general smaller than that for a static boundary model $26.8 < R{\rm RW}$ (light-days) < 38.7, while the variability amplitude remains high $< \eta{\rm eff} >= 0.55$, though marginally less than that shown by a model with a larger initial radius for the hot dust (Figure 9 panel (iii)).
-It is also a better match to the observed short timescale variability and to the observed variability in high continuum states than a fixed boundary model with $R{out} = 50$ light-days (Figure 4, panel (iv)).
-However for such a small BLR, the $H\beta$ luminosity remains an issue.
+The variability time-scale is in general smaller than that for a static boundary model $26.8 < R{RW}$ (light-days) < 38.7, while the variability amplitude remains high $\langle \eta{\rm eff} \rangle = 0.55$, though marginally less than that shown by a model with a larger initial radius for the hot dust (Fig. 9 panel iii).
+It is also a better match to the observed short time-scale variability and to the observed variability in high-continuum states than a fixed boundary model with $R{out} = 50$ light-days (Fig. 4, panel iv).
+However for such a small BLR, the H β luminosity remains an issue.